rohit6294/Number-guess-and-Hit/README.md

+You can check out the project here: https://rohit6294.github.io/Number-guess-and-Hit/?

 # Number Guessing Game

 Welcome to the Number Guessing Game!
 This is a simple web-based game where players guess a secret number between 1 and 100.
 Players have 10 attempts to guess the correct number.
 If they succeed, they win the game.
 If they run out of attempts, the game is over.